joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 tx_only+oversampling: support up to 3840x2160@60fhz resolution's video and low to 3840x2160@2fhz (support lowest pixel clk is 12.375M/s).
 passthrough project and vdma+ddr4 passthrough project: support up to 3840x2160@30fhz resolution's video and support 32 bit 2 channel with 48k sample rate for passsthrough AES3 foramt audio data.

-update log:
+updating work log:
 240123: solved the issue of missing parameter in axi_subset_converter while generate the block design
         solved the issue of design's wrapper mistmatch in creat_proj.tcl

 240202: solved the issue in hdmi rx keep assereting reduplicated hpd to the source when source output 4k@60fhz rgb888 in application: Passthrough_Microblaze_1